-David Trimble: Reaction to the death of former First Minister
+David Trimble: Reaction to the death of former first minister

 Sinn Féin's vice-President Michelle O'Neill

-It is with genuine regret that I have learned of the passing of Former First Minister, David Trimble.
+It is with genuine regret that I have learned of the passing of Former First Minister David Trimble.

 I wish to offer my sincere condolences to his wife Daphne, their four children and the wider family circle who will feel his loss deeply.